Tuscola County Michigan USA

 Pupacides

-Golden Bear is the pupacide employed by our program.
-It consists of a highly refined mineral oil with a surfactant added.
+Golden Bear and BVA Oil are the pupacided utilized by TCMA.
+They consist of a highly refined mineral oil with a surfactant added.
 This causes the substance to spread out in a thin film on the surface of a puddle.
 Pupae require air and this layer prevents their respiration which in turn causes mortality.
 Mosquito pupae do not feed and since larvicides must be ingested, this is the only way to eliminate mosquitoes during this life stage.
 The film is subject to photodegredation in sun light and is gone in a day or two.

 Adulticides